-ADH secretion increases when a person is standing, at night, and with pain, stress and exercise.
-Secretion decreases with hypertension and when someone is lying down.
+ADH production temporarily increases when a person is standing, during the night, and with pain, stress and exercise.
+Production decreases with hypertension and when someone is lying down.

-Many drugs can affect ADH levels.
+Many medications can affect ADH levels.
 They include:

 - Drugs that stimulate ADH release, such as: barbiturates, desipramine, morphine, nicotine, amitriptyline and carbamazepine.

 - Drugs that promote ADH action, such as: acetaminophen, metformin, tolbutamide, aspirin, theophylline, and non-steroidal anti-inflammatory drugs.